ovh/docs/pages/bare_metal_cloud/dedicated_servers/rcw-changing-admin-password-on-windows/guide.en-gb.md

 You can now reset the password by following the instructions below.

-#### B) Resetting the pasword <a name="sectionB"></a>
+#### B) Resetting the password <a name="sectionB"></a>

 To reset passwords, the NTPWEdit tool is required.<br>
-Once you are connected via Remote Desktop, open the browser and download it from its official website.<br>
+Once you are connected via Remote Desktop, open the browser and download it from its [official website](http://www.cdslow.org.ru/files/ntpwedit/ntpwed07.zip).<br>
 Navigate to the folder where the downloaded ZIP file is located and extract its content.<br>
 Next, open the `ntpwedit64` executable to start the application.

 In this interface, you can manipulate the SAM file in order to clear the admin user's password.

-You must browse the local Windows drive to find your server's SAM file.
+You must browse the local Windows drive to find your system's SAM file.

-Click the three dots button (`...`{.action}) to browse the drive containing your server's local Windows drive
+Click the three dots button (`...`{.action}) to browse the drive containing your server's local Windows folder.

-It usually is `Windows (E:\)`
+It usually is the `Windows (E:\)` drive.

 ![ntpwedit1](images/ntpwedit_1.png){.thumbnail}

 Browse to `E:\WINDOWS\SYSTEM32\CONFIG\`

-Open the SAM file to display the list of users by clicking `Open`{.action}.
+Select and open the SAM file to display the user accounts by clicking `Open`{.action}.

 ![ntpwedit_sam](images/SAM.png){.thumbnail}

-The relevant user will either be "admin" or "Administrator", depending on the Windows version.
-If both are present, choose "admin".
-Then click `Change password`{.action}.
+Select the user account "admin" and click on `Change password`{.action}.

 ![ntpwedit2](images/ntpwedit_2.png){.thumbnail}

 In the pop-up window, leave the fields empty and click `OK`{.action}.
 Finish by clicking `Save changes and Exit`{.action}.

-After this, the server needs to be rebooted again.
+After this, the server needs to be rebooted on the normal operating system.

 ### Step 3 - Rebooting the server <a name="step3"></a>